 Claims a Central Organization

 As with the fake antifa flyer, these images purport to show a document that was created by a central or national antifa group and distributed to members in order to inform them about various policies, philosophies, or organizational rules.
 But there is no overarching antifa organization or leadership.
-Instead, there are a variety of antifa groups, who are loosely organized.
-Historian Mark Bray wrote in The Washington Post:
+Instead, there are a variety of antifa groups who are loosely organized, as historian Mark Bray wrote in the Washington Post: